ajnelson/regxml_extractor/README.md

 These ports are needed in OS X:

 * OS X 10.6.8 Server MacPorts: ocaml pkgconfig (see section on Snow Leopard and pkgconfig)
-* OS X 10.7.4 Desktop MacPorts: ocaml
+* OS X 10.7.4 Desktop MacPorts: autoconf automake libtool ocaml pkgconfig

 In OS X, there is an error compiling the Ruby binaries, including at least Hivex versions 1.3.1 and 1.3.6.
 To bypass the error, pass `--disable-ruby` to `./configure`: